 What is a safe amount of salicylic acid?

-The USFDA mandate that it can be considered a medicine is used in 1.8 to 3 percent concentrations in a shampoo.
+The USFDA mandates that it can be considered a medicine if used in 1.8 to 3 percent concentrations in shampoo.

 How often should I wash with a salicylic acid shampoo?